 BACKUP LOG permissions needed are granted by default to members of the sysadmin fixed server role, and the db_owner and db_backupoperator fixed database roles.
 Check for the correct permissions before you begin.

 Ownership and permission problems on the backup device's physical file can interfere with a backup operation.
 SQL Server must be able to read and write to the device; the account under which the SQL Server service runs must have write permissions.
-However, sp_addumpdevice, which adds an entry for a backup device in the system tables, does not check file access permissions.
-Permissions problems on the backup device's physical file may not become obvious to you until you attempt to access the physical resource when you try to backup or restore.
+However, sp_addumpdevice, which adds an entry for a backup device in the system tables, doesn't check file access permissions.
+Permissions problems on the backup device's physical file aren't obvious to you until you attempt to access the physical resource when you try to back up or restore.
 So again, check permissions before you begin.

-After connecting to the appropriate instance of the SQL Server Database Engine, in Object Explorer, click the server name to expand the server tree.
+After connecting to the appropriate instance of the SQL Server Database Engine, in Object Explorer, select the server name to expand the server tree.

 Expand Databases, and, depending on the database, either select a user database or expand System Databases and select a system database.

-Right-click the database, point to Tasks, and then click Back Up.
+Right-click the database, point to Tasks, and then select Back Up.
 The Back Up Database dialog box appears.

 In the Database list box, verify the database name.
 You can optionally select a different database from the list.

 Verify that the recovery model is either FULL or BULK_LOGGED.